nattadasu/ryuuRyuusei/README.md

 - `/relations shows` - Get external link relation for an anime, TV, or movie
 - `/relations manga` - Get external link relation for a manga, limited to AniList, MyAnimeList, and Shikimori.
-- `/relations music` - Get external link relation for a music
+- `/relations music track` - Get external link relation for a track.
+- `/relations music album` - Get external link relation for an album.

 ### Last.FM Integration Commands